When is the application deadline?

 May I bring my spouse?
 Can he or she work in Germany while I am there?

 Yes, a spouse may accompany the Fellow and will be provided a residency permit (not a work visa) for the duration of the program.
-Additional monthly funding is available for Bosch Fellows with an accompanying spouse who is not employed (EUR 400/month, starting in September).
+The exact amount of the Fellow’s stipend is dependent upon his/her marital status.
 The spouse may accept an offer of employment in Germany, but the Fellow must notify the Foundation about such changes immediately.
 The Bosch Foundation does not assist in obtaining work visas for accompanying family members.

 May I bring my children?